The Rock - Climbing Tower

 Please see your son’s allocated date and time on the text message you had received with this link on.

 The session will be for two hours starting at your allocated time, meeting at the outdoor education store room D 1.6, next to the canteen.

 Students will be provided with all safety gear and full instruction.
 Please remember to bring your school PE kit and a tight-fitting pair of trainers.
 It can be cold outside, please bring a warm coat and tracksuit bottoms.
 There will be time before their session to change.

 To maintain this wonderful opportunity for our students, it is essential we have contributions from families.
-The School Fund helps support the running and upkeep of the outdoor adventure programme as well as providing outdoor learning opportunities across the curriculum for all students.
+Parental contributions help support the running and upkeep of the outdoor adventure programme as well as providing outdoor learning opportunities across the curriculum for all students.

-Contributions are to be made via ParentPay to the ‘School Fund’ payment item.
+Contributions are to be made via ParentPay to the ‘Parental Contributions’ payment item.

 In order for your son to take part in this activity we will need the online medical consent form (linked below) filled in and submitted before their allocated dates.